arnoldt100/namd-caar-reproducer/README.md

 # Overview of Building and Running the Reproducer
-This package is a reproducer for the NAMD/charm++ intermittent hanging behavior found on **spock.olcf.ornl.gov**.
-In general, one must download the prerequisite software packages and NAMD, load some Lmod modulefiles, build all software, and finally run the NAMD binary to reproduce the intermittent hanging behavior.
+This package is a testing framework for the NAMD/charm++ on OLCF machines.
+In general, one must download the prerequisite software packages and NAMD, load some Lmod modulefiles, build all software, and finally run the NAMD binary.

 # Setting Essential Environmental Variables